-Fair value is determined by or under the direction of the Company's Board of Directors.
-See Note 2 for further details.
-Security is exempt from registration under Rule 144A of the Securities Act of 1933.
-Such securities may be resold in transactions that are exempt from (b) (c) registration, normally to qualified institutional buyers.
+(c) Security is exempt from registration under Rule 144A of the Securities Act of 1933.
+Such securities may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.
 In the aggregate, these securities represent 20.2% of the Company's net assets at September 30, 2012.
-Transaction and other information for "non-controlled, affiliated" investments under the Investment Company Act of 1940, whereby the Company owns 5% or (d) more (but not more than 25%) of the portfolio company's outstanding voting securities.